RoundTable

 Creating New Worldbuilders

 Getting started in the hobby of creative worldbuilding can be a daunting task, often leading many would-be new worldbuilders to abandon the hobby.
-My goal was to research constructive writing methods and techniques to design a platform to make the transition from fantasy lover to fantasy writer much more appealing to beginners.
+My goal was to research constructive writing methods and techniques to design a web application that helps transition beginners from fantasy lovers to worldbuilders.

-1. Make the transition to worldbuilder more accessible
+1. Make the transition from player to worldbuilder more accessible

 2. Create a space for easy collaboration and imagination to thrive